goleador/CSC317/assignments/assignment-4/README.md

 - Check browser console (F12) for any error messages
 - Ensure the file path to your JavaScript is correct
 - Try using a different browser if problems persist

+### GitHub Pages Issues
+- Make sure your repository is public (GitHub Pages doesn't work with private repositories on free accounts)
+- Check that your files are in the main branch
+- Remember that GitHub Pages can take a few minutes to update after changes
+- If your site shows a 404 error, make sure your file paths are correct and case-sensitive
+- For repository-level GitHub Pages, your files need to be at the root level or correctly referenced

 ## Resources